SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ####### implementation

-in bootstrap, columns are specified .col-<meas-col>
-in bootstrap, a row consisting of columns with n measurement columns width is specified as .row-cols-<meas-col>
+in bootstrap, columns are specified .col-‹meas-col› in bootstrap, a row consisting of columns with n measurement columns width is specified as .row-cols-‹meas-col›

 ##### breakpoint